-Nuts, Trail Mix, Dried Fruit
+Containers for Nuts, Trail Mix, and Dried Fruit

 We eat a lot of peanuts and trail mix for snacks, so I used two of the 7.8 cup Rubbermaid Brilliance containers for them.
 They easily hold two medium bags (28 oz total net weight) of trail mix or peanuts.
 I also included two of the scoops that came with the container set to make portioning easy.

 Here are some of the smaller Rubbermaid Brilliance containers.
 The 3.2 cup size is great for medium bags (around 12 oz net weight) of walnuts, pecans, and raisins.
 The smallest 1.3 cup container works for small bags of seeds and dried fruit.
 You can see in this photo that I cut the labels to fit the small containers.

 Next up, baking essentials.
 I used two 12 cup and two 7.8 cup Rubbermaid Brilliance containers for almond flour, oat flour, tapioca flour, and coconut flour.
 They are perfect flour storage containers for a pantry!
 We don’t have all-purpose flour on hand, but if we did I would use the 16 cup container (the largest size).

 Side note: my label set did not include “oat flour” so I combined two other labels to create one!

 Now that we covered flour, here are the pantry storage containers I decided to use for sugar.